 Before you begin

 The Nest Detects in your home work a little differently than other Nest products do.
-Detects don’t use Wi-Fi to communicate with the Nest Service.
-Instead, they talk directly to your Guard.
-Your Guard then uses Wi-Fi to send alerts and other information to the Nest app on your phone.
-So even if your home Wi-Fi goes down, your Detects can still tell Guard to sound the alarm (but you won’t get a notification on your phone unless you have a cellular backup).
+Nest Detects don’t use Wi-Fi to communicate with the Nest Service.
+Instead, they talk directly to your Nest Guard.
+Your Nest Guard then uses Wi-Fi to send alerts and other information to the Nest app on your phone.
+So even if your home Wi-Fi goes down, your Nest Detects can still tell Nest Guard to sound the alarm (but you won’t get a notification on your phone unless you have a cellular backup).

 - If your Nest Detect can’t reach Nest Guard or Nest Connect, it will appear as “Offline” on the Nest app.